Aldi: Germany

 The Aldi Nord group currently consists of 35 independent regional branches with around 2,500 stores.
-Aldi Süd is made up of 24 companies with 2,000 stores.
+Aldi Süd is made up of 24 companies with around 2,000 stores.
 The border between their territories is commonly known as the Aldi-Äquator (lit.
 'Aldi equator') and runs from the Rhine via Mülheim an der Ruhr, Wermelskirchen, Marburg, Siegen, and Gießen east to just north of Fulda.

 The former East Germany is served by Aldi Nord, except for one Aldi Süd in Sonneberg, Thuringia, whose regional office is in Bavaria.
 The regional branches are organised as limited partnerships, with a regional manager for each branch, who reports directly to the head office in Essen (Aldi Nord) or Mülheim an der Ruhr (Aldi Süd).

 Internationally

-Distribution of Aldi in Europe as of June 2018:
+Distribution of Aldi in Europe as of 2023: